The Unofficial Rules for

 - If you move someone’s space saver and park your car in its place, you have no right to complain about what happens to your car.
 (Although if someone has prematurely saved a spot - see Rule 1 - you can move it.)

 - The City allows for space savers up to 48 hours after a storm.
-Be respectful of your neighbors.
+This is just a guide - not a law.
 Don't be the guy who keeps putting out the spot saver until the spring.
 Nobody likes that guy.
+If it's a blizzard with over 20 inches of snow - maybe 48 hours isn't long enough.
+Be respectful of your neighbors.

 - After the 48 hours are over, the City will pick up any space savers still left out.
 Seize this opportunity to get rid of anything laying around your house you want to get rid of i.e. radiators, foosball tables, mattresses, old televisions, whatever you want to get rid of.
 Just put it in your space and the City will haul it off.